HeardLibrary/digital-scholarship/script/python/install.md

 ## Starting Python on a Mac

 1\.
-To run Python in the simplest way, you will need to use the command line.
+To run Python in the simplest way (using the shell), you will need to use the console/command line.
 On a Mac, the application for doing this is called "Terminal".
 The easiest way to get to the command line via Terminal is to click on the Spotlight Search icon (small magnifying glass in the upper right of the screen) and start typing "terminal" in the search box.
 When terminal.app shows up in the results, click on it to open a Terminal window.

 <img src="../images/install6mac.png" style="border:1px solid black">

 2\.
-When you enter the Terminal window, you should see a line with the your computer name, a tilde ("~") followed by your username, and finally a "$" character.
+When you enter the Terminal window, you should see a line with the your computer name, a tilde (`~`) followed by your username, and finally a "$" character.
 This is the system prompt.
 It means that you can issue any kind of command line command that the Mac operating system will understand.

 *Note: The Mac operating system is build on the Linux operating system.
 So the commands that you give in this window are sometimes called "bash commands" (a type of Linux commands).
 Hence you see "bash" listed in the header of the terminal window.*

 Enter `python3`.
 You should get a message, followed by `>>>`.
 These three greater-than characters are the Python prompt.
-When you see them instead of the system prompt, it means that Python is running and you need to give commands that Python understands, not generic Linux commands.
+When you see them instead of the system prompt, it means that the Python shell is running and you need to give commands that Python understands, not generic Linux commands.

 <img src="../images/install7mac.png" style="border:1px solid black">